 A radio relay station in orbit above the earth that receives, amplifies and redirects analog and digital signals contained within a carrier frequency.
-There are three kinds.Geostationary (GEO) satellites are in orbit 22,282 miles above the earth and rotate with the earth, thus appearing stationary.
-The downlink from GEOs back to earth can be localized into small areas or cover as much as a third of the earth's surface.
-LEOs and MEOs Low-earth orbit (LEO) satellites reside no more than 1,000 miles above the earth and revolve around the globe every couple of hours.
-They are only in view for a few minutes, and multiple LEOs are required to maintain continuous coverage.
-Medium-earth orbit (MEO) satellites are in the middle, taking about six hours to orbit the earth and in view for a couple of hours.
-See GEO, LEO and MEO.Fixed (FSS) and Mobile (MSS) Satellite Services Delivery from a communications satellite may be to stationary terminals such as rooftop dishes (FSS) or to mobile terminals in cars, planes and ships (MSS).
-See satellite bands, Teledesic, Iridium, DSS, FSS, DirecPC and bent pipe architecture.
+Based on their distance from the earth, there are three categories: GEO, LEO and MEO.Geostationary (GEO) satellites are in orbit 22,282 miles above the earth.
+Because they rotate with the earth, they appear motionless to an observer on the ground.
+The GEO downlink to earth can be localized into small areas or cover as much as a third of the globe's surface.
+Low-earth orbit (LEO) and medium-earth orbit (MEO) satellites are much closer to the ground, and they revolve around the planet.
+See GEO, LEO and MEO.Fixed and Mobile Satellite Services (FSS/MSS)Delivery from a communications satellite may be to stationary terminals such as rooftop dishes (see FSS) or to mobile terminals in cars, planes and ships (see MSS).
+See satellite Internet, satellite frequency bands and bent pipe architecture.